MicrosoftDocs/windows-dev-docs/windows-apps-src/files/quickstart-managing-folders-in-the-music-pictures-and-videos-libraries.md

     foreach (var file in files)
     {
-        // do something with the music files.
+        // do something with the music files
     }
 }
 ```